carolina367/HW-1-EX-2/README.md

 ```

 ## Step 5:
-Add your "secret STAT 315 ID" to the readme file.
+Add your "secret STAT 315 147" to the readme file.

 ![readme](img/readme.png)